Police incident outside York Minster after reports of suspect package

 Ash Wednesday marks the beginning of the season of Lent – a season of reflection, penitence and fasting for Christians, and of preparation for Easter.

-Ash is a sign of mortality – a reminder that we shall all die.
-The sign of the cross reminds us of Jesus’ death – which was followed by his being raised to new life.
-Ash Wednesday reminds us that through ‘dying’ to all that is self-centred in our lives, we may, through faith in Jesus, share in the fullness of life he came to bring.
+In religion ash is a sign of mortality, a reminder that we shall all die.
+The sign of the cross reminds people of Jesus' death which was followed by his being raised to new life.
+Christians believe that Ash Wednesday reminds us that through 'dying' to all that is self-centred in our lives, we may, through faith in Jesus, share in the fullness of life he came to bring.

 On Ash Wednesday the Minster is given over to prayer and worship with all welcome to attend, whether to join acts of worship, to pray on their own or to appreciate the building.